 - Create an inventory of all the skills you have to offer to solve problems for others or otherwise make your skills useful to others

 - Make a list of problems that people have which they are willing to pay others for.
-Spend some time reading websites like Quora, Reddit, and Yahoo Answers for common problems people have that they might be willing to pay you to help them with.
+Spend some time reading websites like Quora, Reddit, and Yahoo to find answers for common problems people have that they might be willing to pay you to help them with.

 - Finally, leverage your skills against existing demand for your services, and right there you can create your own cash paying job.